 - Weight-loss in those who are ill or older

 Vegetarian diets often lack certain vitamins and nutrients.
 You may want to pay attention to the following:

 - Sources include eggs, milk products, and foods that have B12 added to them (fortified).

 - This vitamin is found in fatty fish, egg yolks, and foods that are fortified with vitamin D, such as soymilk and cereals.

 - Zinc: Sources of this mineral include beans and foods fortified with zinc, such as milk and cereals.

 Iron: This mineral is found in beans, green vegetables, and foods fortified with iron such as cereals.

 - Eating foods that are high in vitamin C at the same meal as iron-rich foods increase iron absorption.
 Vitamin C helps the body absorb iron.

-Vegetarian diets that include some animal products (lacto-vegetarian and lacto-ovovegetarian) are nutritionally sound.
-Vegan diets need to be carefully planned to include the right amounts of important nutrients.
+Vegetarian diets that include some dairy products and eggs are nutritionally sound.

 United States Department of Agriculture.
 Center for Nutrition Policy and Promotion.
 Dietary Guidelines for Americans.
 2010.
 National Academy Press, Washington, D.C.
 2010.